peap/git-global/README.md

 * `git global status`: show `git status -s` for all your repos with any changes
 * `git global unstaged`: show status of the working directory for repos with such changes
+- `git global ahead`: show list of repos where branches contains commits that not present on any of the remotes.

 ## Command-line flags